kellyjwallace/kellyjwallace.github.io/index.md

 <div class="container">
 <div class="blurb">
-<p style="text-align:left;font-size:120%">I am a behavioral ecologist investigating how the social environment influences behavior and cognition.
+<p style="text-align:left;font-size:120%">I am a behavioral ecologist investigating how the social environment influences cognition.
 My research integrates across behavioral, physiological, and neuromolecular perspectives. <br><br>
 <i>I'm interested in understanding how an individual's social environment and their own social phenotype (e.g. sex, dominance status) influences how they make decisions in non-social contexts.
 I have investigated this topic across three model systems: cichlid fish, mosquitofish, and prairie voles.
 These three systems are well known for their dynamic and varied social interactions, a historical foundation on the neural and hormonal mechanisms of social behavior and decision-making, and integration of broad eco-evolutionary frameworks.<br></i></p>

 <p style="text-align:center;font-size:110%">